Snyder-Technology-LLC/authflow-guides-resources-docs/content/troubleshooting/schema-errors.md

+# Schema Errors

+🟢 **Beginner** · ⏱️ ~3 min · 🛠️ How-To
+Fixing red error messages when pasting the GPT schema.

 ---
-id: "schema-errors"
-title: "Schema Errors"
-description: "Fixing red error messages when pasting the GPT schema"
-category: "troubleshooting"
-tags: ["troubleshooting", "schema", "openapi", "errors"]
-contextKeys: ["paywall-view", "gpt-config"]
-difficulty: "beginner"
-estimatedTime: 3
-displayOrder: 3
-relatedDocs: ["gpt-schema-setup", "authentication-issues"]
----

-# Schema Errors

 If you see red error messages after pasting the schema into your GPT action, follow this guide.